Mershon Center for International Security Studies: History

 The Mershon Center was founded in 1952 upon the death of Ralph D. Mershon, an alumnus of the school, who left funds to the university for the establishment of a research institute dedicated to the fields of international relations and security.
-Many schools founded similar centers due to the aftermath of World War II such as the Arnold A. Saltzman Institute of War and Peace Studies at Columbia University.
+Many schools founded similar centers in the aftermath of World War II such as the Arnold A. Saltzman Institute of War and Peace Studies at Columbia University.

 The first director of the Mershon Center was Edgar S. Furniss Jr., who was appointed in 1960.
 However, he would die unexpectedly only six years later.
 Fellows throughout the years have included Francis Beer, Erika Bourguignon, Ofer Feldman, Azar Gat, Margaret Hermann, David P. Houghton, Kimberly Marten, Robert J. McMahon, Margaret Mills, John Mueller, Mary Ellen O'Connell, Allan Silverman, Alexander Stephan.

 The Mershon Center houses scholars from a variety of fields, including doctoral students, visiting fellows, and permanent faculty affiliates.